 Born at Peterborough, Ontario on 8 March 1869, he attended the Toronto College of Pharmacy and received a BA from the University of Manitoba in 1891.
 He was appointed instructor to students of the Pharmaceutical Association in 1898, then was made Principal of the Manitoba College of Pharmacy in 1899.
 After the amalgamation of the College of Pharmacy with the University of Manitoba in 1914, he became the first Professor of Pharmacy in the British Empire, retiring in 1939 and being succeeded by Dougald McDougall.

-On 16 December 1910, he married Margaret Adabelle Hanna at St. Paul, Minnesota.
-They had two children: Mary Bletcher and Mrs. B. Stuart Parker.
+On 16 December 1910, he married Margaret Adabelle Hanna (1883-1978) at St. Paul, Minnesota.
+They had two daughters: Margaret Mary Bletcher (1911-1985, wife of B. Stuart Parker) and Mary Jane Bletcher (1913-1982).
 He held a commission in the Winnipeg Rifles (Little Black Devils) from 1907 to 1909, transferring in the latter year to the Corps Reserve with the rank of Captain.
 He was a Freemason and served as Master of Prince Rupert Lodge No. 1 and senior resident and Grand Master (1916) of the Grand Lodge of Manitoba.
-He was a member of the Scientific Club of Winnipeg (1908 to 1949) and the Mentor’s Club of Winnipeg.
+He was a member of the Scientific Club of Winnipeg (1908-1949) and the Mentor’s Club of Winnipeg.

 The History of Pharmacy in Manitoba, 1878-1953, compiled by the Historical Committee of the Manitoba Pharmaceutical Association, 1954.

 Obituary [Mary Jane Bletcher], Winnipeg Free Press, 4 June 1982, page 26.

 This page was prepared by Gordon Goldsborough.

 Page revised: 6 June 2022